 - 1. To study Indian electricity rules - 2.
-To carryout wiring diagram of residential building, Educational institute and Industry.
+To carry out wiring diagram of residential building, Educational Institute and Industry.
 Giving selection of appropriate wiring, list materials and accessories for given project. - 3.
 To study the design consideration of Panel Boards. - 4.
 To study the design consideration of various electrical systems: - a.
 3 phase four wire distribution systems - b.
 Earthing - 5.
 To estimate the cost of a domestic installation (Residential building, laboratory room or Drawing hall etc) with concept of illumination design.
 TERI (The Energy Research Institute) recommendations on lighting schemes - 6.
-To estimate the cost of industrial installation (Work shop, agriculture, flour mill etc). - 7.
+To estimate the cost of industrial installation (Workshop, agriculture, flour mill etc). - 7.
 To estimate the cost of overhead service connection (Single phase and three phase). - 8.
 To estimate the cost of underground service connection (single phase and three phase). - 9.
 To estimate the cost of overhead, 440 V, 3-phase, 4 wire or 3 wire distribution line. - 10.
-To estimate the cost of underground, distribution line. - 11.
+To estimate the cost of underground distribution line. - 11.
 To estimate the cost of any one electrical appliance. - 12.
-To estimate the cost of repairs and maintenance of any one domestic appliance. - 13.
-To study various types of light sources and lighting schemes. - 14.
+To estimate the cost of repairs and maintenance of domestic appliance such as heater, electric iron, fans, washing machine, geyser, AC etc - 13.
+To design & fabricate single phase transformer - 14.
+To study various types of light sources and lighting schemes. - 15.
 To make wiring diagrams of motor control circuits for starting of - a.
 3 phase induction motor - b.
-Wound Motor - c.
 Synchronous motor

 - 1. Raina K.B. and Bhattacharya S.K., "Electrical Design, Estimating and Costing", Tata McGraw Hill, New Delhi - 2.
-Gupta J.B., "A course in Electrical Installation, Estimating and Costing", SK Kataria and Sons, N.Delhi

-- 3. Sharma B.R. and Rai H.M., "Electrical Estimating and Costing"4.
+Gupta J.B., "A course in Electrical Installation, Estimating and Costing", SK Kataria and Sons, N.Delhi - 3.
+Sharma B.R. and Rai H.M., "Electrical Estimating and Costing" - 4.
 Uppal S.L., "Electrical Wiring, Estimating and Costin" - 5.
 Singh Surjeet, "Estimating and Costing", DhanpatRai and Co., New Delhi